Structured Authority

 But the environment in which legal expertise is discovered has changed.
 Search engines, referral networks, and increasingly artificial intelligence systems now evaluate credibility in ways that extend far beyond the content of a single website.

-As these systems evolved, many attorneys began to notice something unexpected.
-Website traffic became less predictable.
+As these systems evolved, many attorneys began to notice that website traffic had become less predictable.
 Traditional metrics no longer told the full story.
-Visibility did not always translate into meaningful inquiries.
+Visibility did not reliably translate into meaningful inquiries.

 The pattern that emerged was simple: